Raul909/Tic-Tac-Toe-/README.md

 ## 🎯 How to Play

-### 1️⃣ **Create an Account**
+### 1️⃣ **Sign In**
-- Click "Register" and choose a username (3-16 characters)
-- Set a secure password (minimum 8 characters)
-- Your stats will be tracked automatically
+Choose your preferred method:
+- **Google** - Click "Continue with Google"
+- **Facebook** - Click "Continue with Facebook"
+- **Traditional** - Enter username and password

 ### 2️⃣ **Start a Game**

 **Option A: Play with Friends**
-1. Click "Create Room" in the lobby
+1. Click "LAUNCH ROOM" in the lobby
 2. Share the 4-character code with your friend
-3. They click "Join" and enter the code
+3. They click "DOCK" and enter the code
 4. Game starts automatically!

 **Option B: Play vs AI**
-1. Click "Play vs AI"
+1. Click "ENGAGE AI"
-2. Challenge the unbeatable AI
+2. Challenge the unbeatable minimax algorithm
-3. Try to beat the minimax algorithm!
+3. Try to beat the AI!

 ### 3️⃣ **During the Game**
 - Click cells to make your move
-- Chat with your opponent using the chat box
+- Chat with your opponent (multiplayer only)
-- Watch for the victory fireworks!
+- Watch the 3D space background
+- See real-time score updates

+### 4️⃣ **After Winning**
+- See victory animation with fireworks
+- Share on social media (Twitter, Facebook, WhatsApp)
+- Download victory screenshot
-- Click "Rematch" to play again (symbols swap)
+- Click "RE-ENGAGE" for rematch

-### 4️⃣ **Explore Space**
+### 5️⃣ **Explore Space**
-- Click the 🌌 icon in the lobby
+- Click 🌌 SPACE button in lobby
 - Switch between Solar System, Stars, and Nebulae
-- Click objects to see detailed information
+- Click objects for detailed information
 - Drag to pan, scroll to zoom

 ---